 - Not as economical

-- The seed starting peat pellets are held together by a mesh on the outside, which doesn’t seem to break down in the garden.
+- The seed starting peat pellets are held together by a mesh or thin netting on the outside, which doesn’t seem to break down in the garden.
 The first time I used these, I was finding the mesh throughout the garden for several years after.

 - The pellets dry out faster than the dirt in plastic cells